 Copyright Paula Kuitenbrouwer

-With much joy I designed this Ex Libris or book-plate in Art Nouveau or Jugendstil style.
-I consulted art books that I had almost forgotten about and I enjoyed updating my knowledge of the Art Nouveau movement.
+With much pleasure, I designed this Ex Libris or book-plate in Art Nouveau or Jugendstil style.
+I consulted art books that I had almost forgotten about and I enjoyed refreshing my knowledge of the Art Nouveau movement.
 I decided to draw a tree, a window for (your) name, hills, a stream, and of course some embellishments.

 Paula’s art shop at

 Paula’s Portfolio at